rebeccabilbro/rebeccabilbro.github.io/_posts/2019-03-07-module-main-has-no-attribute.md

     normalizer.save("normalizer.pkl")
 ```

-However, in the context of a complex and mostly automated pipeline-building library like the ones that I build, this feels like a less that satisfying answer.
+However, this felt like a less than satisfying answer.

 ## Better Plumbing

-My solution is instead inspired by Matthew Plourde's response to the question, [How to save a custom transformer in sklearn?](https://stackoverflow.com/questions/46077793/how-to-save-a-custom-transformer-in-sklearn)...
+My eventual solution was instead inspired by Matthew Plourde's response to the question, [How to save a custom transformer in sklearn?](https://stackoverflow.com/questions/46077793/how-to-save-a-custom-transformer-in-sklearn)...

 > `sklearn.preprocessing.StandardScaler` works because the class definition is available in the `sklearn` package installation, which `joblib` will look up when you load the pickle.
 You'll have to make your `CustomTransformer` class available in the new session, either by re-defining or importing it. `pickle` and `joblib` work the same way in this regard.
 Import information is stored with the pickled object, which is why you can screw things up when you unpickle an object made with a different version of a module than the one that's currently installed.